|Student Rating:||3.0 / 5|

 Capital One Customer Service Ratings

-Other Notable Features: Earn $5 per month for 12 months on select streaming subscriptions when you pay on time (exclusions apply), bonus rewards for paying on time, credit tracking tools, credit line increase, no foreign transaction fee
+Other Notable Features: Bonus rewards for paying on time, credit tracking tools, credit line increase, no foreign transaction fee

 With the Journey Student Rewards card, Capital One has designed a program for students geared to reinforce good credit habits, offering tools and incentives unmatched by any other student card.
 It is one of the best student cards for establishing good credit practices, although it falls short in other areas.